A/N: Thank you very much for your kind reviews and encouragement!

 Natalia gave a little smile.
 That was just like Guy, too polite to complain.
 "He also dislikes tofu.
 His favourite is fish," she said helpfully.
 "Any kind."

-"Goodness, what an attentive personal assistant!" the chef marvelled, substituting powdered sugar instead for the lemon sauce.
+"Goodness, what an attentive personal assistant!" the chef marvelled, sprinkling powdered sugar over the crepes instead of the lemon sauce.
 She placed the dish on the tray and handed it to Natalia.
 "Count Gardios is lucky to have you."

 Natalia smiled and shook her head.
 "Without him, I wouldn't have a job."
 Among other things.
 "I assure you, it is most certainly the other way around."